trieloff/fastly-promises/README.md

 <li>400: attempting to activate invalid VCL</li>
 <li>401: invalid credentials</li>
 <li>404: resource not found</li>
-<li>409: confict when trying to POST a resource that already exists</li>
+<li>409: conflict when trying to POST a resource that already exists</li>
 <li>422: attempting to modify a service config that is not checked out</li>
 <li>429: rate limit exceeded, try again later</li>
 </ul>